saurfang/spark-knn/README.md

 raw dimension: 784).
 This can be a huge advantage over other approximate implementation such as KD-tree and LSH. *further benchmark is required*

-The implementation also exhibits sub-linear runtime which can lead to huge savings for large datasets. *benchmark results incoming*
+The implementation also exhibits sub-linear runtime which can lead to huge savings for large datasets.

 ![](data/mnist/benchmark.png)